ProjectLibertyLabs/graph-sdk/README.md

     make test-jni
     ```
 #### Protobuf code generation
-We are using `Protobuf` to serialize and deserialize between JNI and Rust types.
+When modifying any of the protobuf definitions, it is important to perform the following steps to ensure proper
-- If any of the proto definitions are changed you need to run the following
+serialization and deserialization between JNI and Rust types.
 ```sh
 make build-protos
 ```